sasjs/utils/README.md

 # @sasjs/utils

-This is a library of utilities and types for SASjs, written in TypeScript.
+A library of utilities and types for SASjs, written in TypeScript.